pythonarcade/arcade/doc/programming_guide/sound.rst

 #. :ref:`Adjusting playback volume and speed of playback <sound-advanced-playback>`

-Advanced functionality or subsets of it may not, especially `positional audio`_.
-To learn more, see the rest of this page and `pyglet's supported media types`_.
+Advanced functionality or subsets of it may not, especially :ref:`positional audio <sound-other-libraries-pyglet-positional>`.
+To learn more, see the rest of this page and `pyglet's guide to supported media types`_.

 .. _sound-compat-easy-best-effects:

 Why 16-bit PCM Wave for Effects?
 """"""""""""""""""""""""""""""""
-Loading 16-bit PCM ``.wav`` ensures all users can load sound effects because:
+Storing sound effects as 16-bit PCM ``.wav`` ensures all users can load them:

 #. pyglet :ref:`has built-in in support for this format <sound-compat-loading>`
 #. :ref:`Some platforms can only play 16-bit audio <sound-compat-playback>`

-There is another requirement if you want to use  `positional audio`_: the files must be mono (single-channel) instead of stereo.
+The files must also be mono rather than stereo if you want to use :ref:`positional audio <sound-other-libraries-pyglet-positional>`.

 Accepting these limitations is usually worth the compatibility benefits, especially as a beginner.